-Please review the information below regarding required grants financial management training, cash management procedures, and whistleblower protections that are applicable to Office of Justice Programs’ (OJP) award recipients.
-If you believe that your organization may not be in compliance with any or all of these requirements, please take the steps indicated below and/or contact your OJP grant manager with any questions.
+Please review the information below regarding required cash management procedures and whistleblower protections that are applicable to Office of Justice Programs’ (OJP) award recipients.
+If you believe that your organization may not be in compliance with either of these requirements, please take the steps indicated below and/or contact your OJP grant manager with any questions.

 Cash Management for Subrecipients

 Recent Office of the Inspector General audits and OJP monitoring visits have found instances where prime award recipients have not required subrecipients to manage their cash drawdowns in accordance with the cash management guidance contained in the 2015 DOJ Grants Financial Guide.
 Where the conduct of a program or one of its components is delegated to a subrecipient, the direct recipient remains responsible for all aspects of the program including proper accounting and financial recordkeeping by the subrecipient.
 The award recipient is responsible for the accounting of receipts and expenditures, cash management, maintenance of adequate financial records, and refunding of expenditures disallowed by audits.
 Award recipients should establish reasonable procedures to ensure the receipt of reports on subrecipients’ cash balances and cash disbursements in sufficient time to enable them to prepare and submit complete and accurate financial reports to OJP.